Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 Installation Steps:

 1. Install the IIS [Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing) extension.
-1. Go to the root folder for the Web site created in the basic configuration
+1. Go to the root folder for the Web site created in the basic configuration.
-1. Create a new subdirectory called `api`
+1. Create a new subdirectory called `api`.
-1. Edit `app.constants.js` and change the `serviceControlUrl` value from `http://localhost:33333/api` to `/api`
+1. Edit `app.constants.js` and change the `serviceControlUrl` value from `http://localhost:33333/api` to `/api`.
-1. Open the IIS management tool
+1. Open the IIS management tool.
-1. Select the api sub folder from within IIS management tool
+1. Select the api sub folder from within IIS management tool.
-1. Click the `URL Rewrite`
+1. Click the `URL Rewrite`.
-1. Add a new URL Rewrite Rule
+1. Add a new URL Rewrite Rule.
-1. Choose `Reverse Proxy` from the list of rule templates
+1. Choose `Reverse Proxy` from the list of rule templates.
 1. Enter `localhost:33333/api` into the inbound field and leave SSL offload enabled then click OK to add the rule.
 1. The website will now answer on `/api` as though it were directly accessing ServiceControl.
-Verify this by opening the reverse proxy url in a browser `http://localhost:9090/api/` (9090 is the port chosen for the ServicePulse web site)
+Verify this by opening the reverse proxy url in a browser `http://localhost:9090/api/` (9090 is the port chosen for the ServicePulse web site).
-1. Restrict access to website
+1. Restrict access to website.

 The procedure above should result in a `web.config` file in the newly created `/api` folder similar to this: